Spontaneous Vortex Production in Driven Condensates with Narrow Feshbach Resonances: Causality Bounds

 Causality imposes strong bounds on a system whose environment is changing rapidly.
-If external influences, such as quenches, try to make correlation lengths change faster than the relevant causal speed (e.g. the speed of sound) then the system will freeze, to unfreeze later when the effect has diminished.
-As proposed by Kibble and Zurek \cite{kibble1,zurek1,zurek2}, this then leads to frustration.
-In particular, vortices will arise spontaneously if they can be trapped by domain boundaries.
+As proposed by Kibble and Zurek \cite{kibble1,zurek1,zurek2} for continuous transitions, where the attempt to achieve infinite correlation lengths in a finite time is inhibited by causality, this can lead to frustration.
+In particular, vortices can arise spontaneously if they can be trapped by domain boundaries.

-Spontaneous vorticity has already been observed in cold bose gases, on condensing them by rapid cooling \cite{weiler}.
-In this letter we suggest, on similar causal grounds, that vortices can be created spontaneously in a condensate of {\it cold} {\it fermi} atoms by rapidly tuning the binding energy of a dominant Feshbach resonance \cite{exp_MolecularBEC} with an external magnetic field.
+Spontaneous vorticity has already been observed on condensing cold Bose gases by rapid cooling \cite{weiler}, supporting the Kibble-Zurek (KZ) scenario.
+In this article we suggest, on similar causal grounds, that vortices can be created spontaneously in a condensate of {\it cold} {\it Fermi} atoms by rapidly tuning the binding energy of a dominant Feshbach resonance \cite{exp_MolecularBEC} with an external magnetic field.